Michaëlla Krajicek: 2008

 Krajicek struggled early in 2008.
-After bombing out in the first round at the ASB Classic, she lost to Akiko Morigami during the first round of the 2008 Australian Open.
-Following a break of over a month, she lost her first match at the Pacific Life Open to the Russian Galina Voskoboeva.
-Then at the Sony Ericsson Open she lost first up Marina Erakovic in three sets.
-She then lost to Alizé Cornet at the Family Circle Cup.
+After bombing out in the first round at the Auckland Open, she lost to Akiko Morigami during the first round of the Australian Open.
+Following a break of over a month, she lost her first match at the Indian Wells Open to the Russian Galina Voskoboeva.
+Then at the Miami Open, she lost first up Marina Erakovic in three sets, and then to Alizé Cornet at the Family Circle Cup.